Pomona-ITS/HPC-Tech-Tutorials/design/new_technologies/README.md

 Both technologies are "tethered" today if you are using an HMD because it requires a high speed connection like USB 3.0 or USB 2.0 and HDMI.

-Many are working on untethering the devices and making them wireless and less expensive.
+Many are working on un-tethering the devices and making them wireless and less expensive.

 Another very interesting company that does not have a product yet (only for development, in limited quantities) is Magic Leap which does not have a bulky headset but rather a pair of stylish glasses.
 Another is Kopin, speciliazing in cyclists and runners.